-There’s Always Next Year: The Longest MLB Postseason Droughts
+There’s Always Next Year: MLB’s Longest Postseason Droughts

-Playoff droughts in baseball can become folk tales.
+MLB’s longest postseason droughts can become folk tales.

 Boston’s 86-year World Series drought was filled with all the lore of a heartbreaking fable, from the Curse of the Bambino to Bill Buckner’s error in Game 6 of the 1986 American League Championship Series to Aaron Boone’s walk-off home run in Game 7 of the 2003 ALCS.
 In 2004, the Red Sox broke the curse, coming back from a 3-0 series deficit against their hated rivals – the New York Yankees – in the ALCS before sweeping the St. Louis Cardinals in the World Series.